CHECK OUT YOUR SKI OR SNOWBOARD STYLE AND DISCOVER YOUR MOUNTAIN SNOW TRIBE

 But they do bring style love to the slopes that may be lacking in other tribes.
 Would a Gnarly really want his/her thermals to be on full display at the Olympics (see Henrik Harlaut who manages to combine the cool of Steezy with the flamboyance of a true Fashionskista) or so awesomely patterned that you could wear them to apres and, hey, you don't even need skipants on top?

 As for finding their way, Fashionskistas are better than Techies with their latest iPhone apps – because, let's face it, a Fashionskista has an inborn GPS and could find their way blindfolded in a white out to the coolest ski shop in the resort.

 A Fashionskista is anyone who has thought twice about putting last year’s jacket with this year’s pants.
 Whadya mean, last year’s ski jacket?
 Pass the Blue Tomato catalogue, paleese!
 And, guys it's ok to be in touch with your inner Fashionskista - style or kit wise.
-We know plenty of Fashionskista guys who are online right now, trying to decide on the definitive Winter 16/17 hoodie and Techie Fashionskistas whose quivers are groaning under the weight of past seasons' Skis/Boards Of The Year.
+We know plenty of Fashionskista guys who are online right now, trying to decide on the definitive winter season 22/23 hoodie and Techie Fashionskistas whose quivers are groaning under the weight of past seasons' must-have Skis/Boards Of The Year.
 Yes, you know who you are.

 WHAT: This year’s anything.
 If someone else is wearing or riding it and looks good, then a Fashionskista has to have it.
 Or, ideally, wear/ride it first.

 WITH: Whatever, so long as it co-ordinates, Bikinis and boardpants?
 No probs for the Fashionskista girls of Mammoth Mountain (top).

 HOW TO WEAR: Like everyone else in the resort.
 Only better.